School Visits 📚 Community Programs

-These virtual presentations are for classrooms, homeschooling families, and libraries.
-They are adaptable for nearly all ages.
-The programs are built around working with groups who’ve read one of my books or heard chapters read aloud so that we have a common text, though I’ll bring in lots of other books I’ve loved.
+I offer a variety of presentations that I adapt for your school, library, or community.
+The programs for students are built around working with groups who’ve read one of my books or heard chapters read aloud so that we have a common text.
 The programs run 45 – 60 minutes and offer interactive components.
-I also welcome e-mails with questions after the session.
-Pricing – $175 per presentation during this time.
-Scheduling now!
-Email me at email@example.com
+I also welcome followup e-mails with questions from students to go deeper or offer resources to students and classes.
+You can e-mail me at tfarish at gmail

 Who Is a Refugee?
 Who Is an Immigrant?
 Who Am I?

-Read, Write, and Imagine Our World: Here are Free Downloadable Resources for Teachers, Librarians, Kids, and Teens on 1) Writing 2) Learning about Refugees and Immigrants
+Resources for teachers, librarians, kids, and teens on 1) Writing 2) Learning about Refugees and Immigrants

 “Terry’s multi-media approach to sharing these difficult stories is both a celebration of the lives of young people who have grown from their adversity and a tribute to the creative and beautiful individuals who are living right in our midst in Maine.”